Gregory Infante: Chicago White Sox (second stint)

 On March 25, 2017, Infante signed a minor league contract to return to the Chicago White Sox organization.
 On May 15, the White Sox selected Infante's contract, adding him to their active roster.
 He made 52 appearances for Chicago and posted a 3.13 ERA with 49 strikeouts in 54 2/3 innings pitched.

 In 2018, Infante spent most of the year in the minor leagues and posted an 8.00 ERA in 10 big league games.
 On June 15, 2018, he was removed from the 40–man roster and sent outright to the Triple–A Charlotte Knights.
 Infante elected free agency following the season on November 2.

 Baltimore Orioles

 On January 7, 2019, Infante signed a minor league deal with the Baltimore Orioles.
 He was released by the Orioles organization on March 31.

 Rieleros de Aguascalientes

 On February 8, 2020, Infante signed with the Rieleros de Aguascalientes of the Mexican League.
 Infante did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.
 On February 25, 2021, Infante was released.

 Retirement

 On September 5, 2023, Infante announced his retirement via Instagram to start a youth baseball program in Caracas.

 Delfines de La Guaira

 In 2025, Infante signed with the Delfines de La Guaira of the Venezuelan Major League.

+Centauros de La Guaira

+In May 2026, Infante joined the Centauros de La Guaira of the Venezuelan Major League.